Learn-Write-Repeat/Web-Development/wd-cp-2/Anoop Varghese/codes/Anoop_OpenWD_FunctionalAndClassComponentsCode.md

-## Introduction to Functional component and Class components (Codes)
+## Introduction to Functional components and Class components (Codes)

 ## Functional Components